Amazon warehouse workers overwhelmingly rejected a union. Now they may vote again

-Aug 2 (Reuters) - A U.S. labor board official has recommended a rerun of a landmark Amazon.com Inc (AMZN.O) union election in Alabama where employees had voted overwhelmingly against making their warehouse the online retailer's first to organize in the United States.
+(Reuters) - A U.S. labor board official has recommended a rerun of a landmark Amazon.com Inc union election in Alabama where employees had voted overwhelmingly against making their warehouse the online retailer’s first to organize in the United States.

 In the coming weeks, a regional director for the U.S. National Labor Relations Board will decide whether to order the rerun based on this recommendation, said an official on Monday with the board who asked not to be named.